walkerjian/MonoSerif/README.md

 # MonoSerif
- Use TamperMonket to override fonts, spacing
+ Use TamperMonkey to override fonts, spacing